huggingface/lerobot/examples/7_get_started_with_real_robot.md

 follower_arm.write("Goal_Position", position[-1], "gripper")
 ```

+*Disabling Torque and Disconnecting*

-When you are done, disable the torque by running:
+When you're done, make sure to disable the torque to avoid any potential issues:
 ```python
 # Warning: hold your robot so that it doesn't fall
 follower_arm.write("Torque_Enable", TorqueMode.DISABLED.value)
 ```

-And disconnect the two arms:
+Finally, disconnect the arms:
 ```python
 leader_arm.disconnect()
 follower_arm.disconnect()
 ```

-You can also unplug the power cord which will disable torque and disconnect.
+Alternatively, you can unplug the power cord, which will automatically disable torque and disconnect the motors.

 ### Teleoperate your Koch v1.1 with KochRobot

-**Instantiate**
+**Instantiate the KochRobot**

-Before being able to teleoperate your robot, you will need to instantiate the [`KochRobot`](../lerobot/common/robot_devices/robots/koch.py) using the previously defined `leader_arm` and `follower_arm` as shown next.
+Before you can teleoperate your robot, you need to instantiate the  [`KochRobot`](../lerobot/common/robot_devices/robots/koch.py) using the previously defined `leader_arm` and `follower_arm`.

-For the Koch robot, we only have one leader, so as you will see next, we call it `"main"` and define `leader_arms={"main": leader_arm}`.
+For the Koch robot, we only have one leader, so we refer to it as `"main"` and define it as `leader_arms={"main": leader_arm}`.
 We do the same for the follower arm.
-However for other robots (e.g. Aloha), we can use two pairs of leader and follower.
-In this case, we would define `leader_arms={"left": left_leader_arm, "right": right_leader_arm},`.
+For other robots (like the Aloha), which may have two pairs of leader and follower arms, you would define them like this: `leader_arms={"left": left_leader_arm, "right": right_leader_arm},`.
 Same thing for the follower arms.

-We also need to provide a path to a calibration file `calibration_path=".cache/calibration/koch.pkl"`.
+You also need to provide a path to a calibration file, such as  `calibration_path=".cache/calibration/koch.pkl"`.
 More on this in the next section.

-Run this code to instantiate your robot:
+Run the following code to instantiate your Koch robot:
 ```python
 from lerobot.common.robot_devices.robots.koch import KochRobot